justbetter/magento2-image-optimizer/README.md

 - `bin/magento module:enable JustBetter_ImageOptimizer`
 - `bin/magento setup:upgrade && bin/magento setup:static-content:deploy`

+### Optimize all images in console
+- run `bin/magento justbetter:imageoptimizer:optimizeall` to resize all images in the media folder.

 ### Optimization tools

 The package will use these optimizers if they are present on your system: